Author Archives: Indiana Bail Bonds

 Contact an attorney, handle the warrant as soon as possible to avoid additional fines and charges, and turn yourself in. turning yourself in reduces the risk of harsher punishment and fines.
 Be aware you may face jail time until your court date.

-If you have any questions about arrest warrants in Avon and Indianapolis, IN, call Indiana Bail Bonds at 317-423-9300 today.
+If you have any questions about arrest warrants in Indianapolis, IN, call Indiana Bail Bonds at 317-423-9300 today.

 3 Steps to Take if You’re Arrested